oracle/terraform-kubernetes-installer/README.md

 ##### Verifying your cluster:

-To do a quick and automated verification of your cluster, run the `cluster-check.sh` located in the `scripts` directory.
+If you've chosen to configure a public cluster, you can do a quick and automated verification of your cluster from your local machine by running the `cluster-check.sh` located in the `scripts` directory.
 Note that this script requires your KUBECONFIG environment variable to be set (above), and SSH and HTTPs access to be open to etcd and worker nodes.

 To temporarily open access SSH and HTTPs access for `cluster-check.sh`, add the following to your `terraform.tfvars` file: